Configuration Reference

 - rate_budget — rate limiting

-- approval_gate — human approval for remaining actions
+- approval_gate (optional) — human approval for remaining actions

 - audit — log the final decision (always last)